 - 16 carrots in a square foot

 - 9 bush beans in a square foot.

 Even if you only have a 4×4 bed, you can actually grow A LOT of food using the square foot gardening method.

 Multi-purpose methods in the small garden

-This drastically cut the initial cost.
+This drastically cut the initial cost of installing our small garden bed.
 Plus, the wood will break down into nutrient-rich matter.
 I’ll just have to continue to add soil after each season.

 Don’t be afraid to experiment